thomazyazima/thomazyazima.github.io/week-1/10-twitter-intro.md

 A few things to note about following people on Twitter.
 Instead of the act of “mutual friending” Twitter allows for you to follow anyone that has a public profile with no obligation to follow back.

 You should always be thinking about who you want to connect with on Twitter.
-For example, when I was 18 and living in Ohio I knew I wanted to work in tech in San Francisco.
+For example, when I was 18 and living in Ohio, I knew I wanted to work in tech in San Francisco.
 I began to follow prominent VC’s, Entrepreneurs and Marketers who were based here and immediately felt more “in the know” about what was happening out there.

 I always recommend “following and unfollowing liberally.”
-This strategy allows you to collect lot’s of possible connections for you to learn from and then unfollowing them at a moments notice when you decide their tweets don’t add value to your life.
+This strategy allows you to collect lots of possible connections for you to learn from, and then unfollowing them at a moments notice when you decide their tweets don’t add value to your life.

 This may sound extreme, but after a few months you’ll have curated a great list of friends, peers, and mentors that you have access to.